k-stachowiak/game-script/documentation.md

 Most of the AST structures are of one of the following types:
  * atomic symbolic expression representing a literal, a reference, etc.,
  * list symbolic expression starting from a keyword, e.g. "do" block: (do ...).

-There is, however, a special type of the AST nodes, which is a pattern.
-A Pattern is a symbolic expression which is one of the following:
- - atomic symbol,
- - an array of patterns ("[pattern1 pattern2 ...]"),
- - a tuple of patterns (analogous to array of patterns).

 Front-end
 ---------